FasterXML/jackson-dataformat-cbor/README.md

 * Streaming API (`CBORParser` and `CBORGenerator`)
 * Databinding (via `ObjectMapper` / `ObjectReader` / `ObjectWriter`)
 * Tree Model (using `TreeNode`, or its concrete subtype, `JsonNode` -- not JSON-specific despite the name)

+and all the usual data-binding use cases exactly like when using `JSON` or `Smile` (2 canonical 100% supported Jackson data formats).